Traumatic Stress Network

 - Guidelines for Rational Pharmacotherapy for Disorders related to Traumatic Stress Exposure

-The network consist of experts from different European countries that can warrant and optimize use of existing knowledge in basic, clinical and pharmacological domains.
-The Stress related TNM has initiated NATO workshop application that will be submitted early 2016.
-Moreover, the Stress related TNM is eager to identify new grant opportunities (ERANET, HORIZON 2020, NATO, etc.) and collaborate towards proposal submissions.
+The Traumatic Stress Network consists of experts from different European countries that can warrant and optimize use of existing knowledge in basic, clinical and pharmacological domains.
+The Network initiated a NATO workshop application that have been submitted early 2016.
+It remains eager to identify new grant opportunities and collaborate towards proposal submissions.